Bad-ptr/persp-mode.el/README.md

 `:predicate` -- function to check if the buffer is a good one(return nil if not).

 `:hooks` -- a list of hooks (or symbol) to which you want to add checks.
-  `def-auto-persp` tries to be smart about hooks to which it'll add checks, but sometimes you need more control.
+  `persp-def-auto-persp` tries to be smart about hooks to which it'll add checks, but sometimes you need more control.
 `:dyn-env` -- the list of variables and values to dynamically bind when the checks and action takes place.
 The format is the same as in the `let` form.
 `:get-name` -- function to get a perspecive name.
 `:get-buffer` -- function to get the buffer.